veelo/gettext/README.md

 ```shell
 dub run -q gettext:merge -- --popath=po
 ```
-and look for warnings.
 Warnings will also show if GNU `gettext` detected what it thinks is a mistake.
 Sadly it sometimes gets it wrong: Weekdays, for example, are capitalized in English but not in many other languages.
 If a translation string only consists of one word, a weekday, it guesses that it is the start of a sentence and will complain if the translation does not start with a capital letter.
 Therefore, translatable strings should be full sentences if at all possible.

 PO file editors will typically allow translators to quickly jump between strings that need their attention.